groussea/opyflow/ReadMe.txt

 """

+## Quick start

+Assuming that you already have python installed (I recommand to use anacaonda to deal with depandancies).

-If you want to install the package on your environment run :
+from the package repository 'opyflow', If you want to install the package on your environment run :

+''python setup.py install''

+This should install opyf library and the main dependancies (vtk and opencv) automatically.

+After you may test:

-python setup.py install
+python /test/Test_case_PIV_Challenge_2014/CommandLines-Opyf-PIV-Challenge2014-Test_Simple.py

-on your command prompt.

-Warning : if the last versions of VTK and openCV python packages are not installed on your environment it will not work. see bellow the installation section for details.
+If it does not work you can contact me please.

 ## Contents